The UNH Foundation Endowment

 Annually, as approved by the Committee, distributions consist of payouts to the many donor-specified purposes within the Fund and a payout for administrative costs associated with the Fund.
 Payout to purpose is based on the trailing 12-quarter average of the Fund’s unit value.
 Currently, 4.25 percent goes to purpose and 1 percent of the latest Dec 31 unit value supports Fund administrative expenses.
 All remaining gains (or losses) in value are attributed back to each endowed fund.
 Payouts are in accordance with UPMIFA.

 Oversight and Advice

-The Investment & Finance Committee consists of several voting and advisory members of the UNHF Board, all with expertise in the investment field.
+The Investment & Finance Committee (I&F) consists of several voting and advisory members of the UNHF Board, all with expertise in the investment field.
 In addition, the Committee engages consultants to advise on the management of the Fund.
 Hired in June 2008, Prime Buchholz & Associates (Portsmouth, New Hampshire) is the Foundation's investment consultant.
-In May 2017, the Committee on Investor Responsibility (CIR) was established by the IFC to provide advice on sustainable investing matters.
+In May 2017, the Committee on Investor Responsibility (CIR) was established by the I&F to provide advice on sustainable investing matters.
 Comprised of 10-12 members representing the major constituencies of UNH (students, faculty, staff and alumni).
-The CIR meets several times each year and presents educational materials and recommendations to the IFC.
+The CIR meets several times each year and presents educational materials and recommendations to the I&F.